Table Of Contents

-Up where we guide trips in the Kita-Kanto Region we love the fact that we live in one of the sunniest area in Japan.
+In the Kita-Kanto Region, where most of our tours take place, we love the fact that we live in one of the sunniest area in Japan.
 It is also THE DRIEST area in all of Japan, meaning we get less rain, humidity, and clouds than anywhere else!

 What does this mean for you as a rider?
 This means the best weather for cycling!

-Our spring is warmer faster, meaning that we can easily be in short sleeves by early March.
-Our summer is less rainy, meaning less wet rides compared to other areas.
+Spring in this region brings warmer weather faster, meaning that we can easily be in short sleeves by early March.
+Summer is less rainy, meaning less wet rides compared to other areas.
 Our Fall is drier and sunnier meaning longer fall colors and more clear skies to see them in.
 And our winters are the least wet, and even as warm as southern Japan, meaning you can get lots of warm sun all day.

 Now that all sounds pretty great, so what’s the catch?
 Remember that “Heatwave” in August I mentioned?
 Well Kita-Kanto has the hottest August in Japan.
 As in it can hit 40°C+ and not get below 30°C in August.